GREEKC/hackathon-marseille/project_descriptions/workflow_disease-associated-rSNPs/README.md

 ...

+### Interoperability issues

+- interfaces
+    - Currently there is no Web services for Remap
+    - RSAT Web services are based on SOAP/WSDL, which is not supported anymore by R
+    - ...

+- IDs
+    - Cross-lins between factor names in ReMap, matrix names from RSAT, matrices from Jaspar, proteins in Uniprot, genes in Ensembl, ...

 ## Mobilized resources

 The table below provides the URL of each resource mobilised by the workflow, and indicates their API if availeble.